fmang/oshu/lib/index.md

 The \ref audio module handles everything audio-related from audio file loading down to the actual output to the sound device.

-The \ref graphics module handles the window creation and provides accelerated drawing primitives.
+The \ref video module handles the window creation and provides accelerated drawing primitives.
 It is not directly related to the game, but uses the geometric types defined by the beatmap module.